thornoe/AtomSetup/README.md

 # Atom setup notes
 [Atom](https://atom.io/) (developed by GitHub) is a great solution for handling program languages like LaTeX, Markdown, Python, and R in a single text editor with a smooth user interface.

-However, it requires quite some setup (see below), fine-tuning, trouble-shooting and practice before you are able to enjoy its full functionality.
-Thus, before comitting make sure that Atom is the right choice for your needs by reading a few comparisons with other alternatives, e.g.
+However, it requires quite some setup (as reflected by the length of this note), fine-tuning, trouble-shooting and practice before you are able to enjoy its full functionality.
+If you view it more as a drawback than an advantage that Atom is a [hackable editor](https://flight-manual.atom.io/hacking-atom/), read a few comparisons with other alternatives to find the right choice for your needs before comitting time to setting up Atom.
+E.g.:
-1. [Sublime Text](https://www.sublimetext.com/) is the oldest and most common of the text editors but has poor word-suggestions and updates are infrequent due to not being open source
+1. [Visual Studio Code](https://code.visualstudio.com) by Microsoft is the trending choice and what I would recommend for most users.
+Its more plug-and-go as its main edge over other text editors is the range of core features it has out-of-the-box while still offering extensions like [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) in its [Marketplace](https://marketplace.visualstudio.com/).
+As a side note: Though you can edit Jupyter Notebooks within VS Code itself, it is still to buggy as compared to using your browser.

-2. [Visual Studio Code](https://code.visualstudio.com) by Microsoft.
-One of many pros is that it allows you to edit Jupyter Notebooks outside of your browser.
-Extensions like [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) are found in the [Marketplace](https://marketplace.visualstudio.com/).
+2. [Sublime Text](https://www.sublimetext.com/) is the older and therefore very common text editor.
+However, it is slower than the other two, has poor word-suggestions and updates are infrequent due to not being open source.

-Compared to the two above, Atom can have slower performance but offers great functionality with GitHub when collaborating on a project.
+Compared to VS Code, Atom is highly plugin-based which requires more setup while certain plugins leads to weaker performance and increased startup time.
+The biggest advantages of Atom is the complete GitHub integration which is great for collaborating on projects.

 ## General installation of Atom:
 -   The [installer](https://atom.io/download/windows_x64) sets up Atom automatically while a complete uninstallation [requires more effort](https://discuss.atom.io/t/how-to-completely-uninstall-atom-from-windows/17338/6).